Make Poverty History: Tourism Can Help

 The right and access to land, ownership and microfinance can also bring the opportunity for local tourism enterprise to develop, creating more opportunity for self-sustaining wealth generation.
 In buying from local businesses (hotels, restaurants, tour operators), tourists can support the local supply chains, and in turn the poorest of consumers thus contribute to sustainable development.

 Tourism also provides a way for local people to support, promote and even keep alive their culture.
-Although over-tourism can commoditise culture, carefully managed tourism can bring a great deal of pride and empowerment to communities’ sense of their place and importance in the world.
+While over-tourism can commoditise culture, carefully managed tourism can bring a great deal of pride and empowerment to communities’ traditional skills, sense of their place and importance in the world.

 They’ve seen their traditional fishing net sewers introduced to jewellery making, and the creation and exhibition of a Swarovski crystal fishing net, displayed at the National Museum.
 And the Island supports the local traditional jong (model sailing boats) race twice a year, helping continue interest in this coastal cultural event from younger generations.